 Method1: EES should send the message to corresponding EAS through EDGE-3 that the data rate should be reduced, so that the downlink data will be reduced and UE do not need to process high-bandwidth traffic.
 How to balance the low-power consumption requirement and the UE experience is based on the EAS implementation.

 Method2: EES should send the UE's low-power consumption indication to 3GPP core network.
-The 3GPP system may trigger some specific policies or treatment for such applications and UEs e.g. changing the e.g. downgrade the QoSas specified in TS 23.502 clause 4.15.6.6.
+The 3GPP system may trigger some specific policies or treatment for such applications and UEs e.g. changing the QoS profile e.g. downgrade the QoS(e.g. reducing Requested Guaranteed Bitrate, Requested Maximum Bitrate) as specified in TS 23.502 clause 4.15.6.6.

-Editor's note: It is FFS whether AM policy change can satisfy the need for all applications in the UE.
+This method may not satisfy the high-level experience of the application but can support the application running basically.

 7.10.2.2 Procedure

 Pre-condition: